Ipstenu/varnish-vcl-collection/README.rst

 ======================
-varnish-vcl-collection
+Collection of Varnish VCL files
 ======================

-Collection of Varnish VCL files.
+This collection is a fork of DreamHost's core files, updated to be used with Varnish 4.0

 The purpose of this collection is to make it easier to configure varnish for some common setups and behaviors.
 Some of these files require you to define specific ACLs in your main VCL, and also note that the order of including files could change the behavior of Varnish.

 The main goal for this VCL Collection is to provide a simple config with just a few options that can make Varnish work for the majority of sites.
 Most of